How do I prepare my steak for smoking?

 You don’t want to smoke the steak for very long as it shouldn’t cook through in the hot smoker.
 Therefore you want the most intense hit of flavour in the shortest time.
-That’s why we’ve chosen hickory wood chips (the Cameron Smokers come with a pot of hickory, but if you've run out you can use these extra fine hickory wood chips).
+That’s why we’ve chosen hickory wood chips (which the Cameron Smokers come with a pot of).

 How do I smoke infuse my steak?

 Just place your steaks in your stovetop smoker on the hob, and cook on a very low heat.
 You want just enough heat to start the wood chips smouldering, but not so high that the steak cooks through.

 Smoke the steaks for 10 to 15 minutes over a very low heat.

 The image below is the steak after it's been seared!
 When it comes out of the smoker, it should look pretty similar to when it went in...